synapsecns/sanguine/docs/bridge/docs/04-Routers/RFQ/index.md

 The RFQ system includes an optimistic dispute window in which Guard contracts may initiate a dispute if they detect errors or fraudulent activity, such as incorrect fill amounts or proofs submitted by the wrong relayer.

-In a successful dispute the relayer loses their claimable funds.
+In a successful dispute, the relayer loses their claimable funds.
 This design is intended to enforce honest behavior while also protecting honest relayers in cases of blockchain reorgs.

 ## Unfulfilled requests